t: +353 1 222 5552

 The Irish artist Eva Rothschild (born in Dublin 1971, lives and works in London) is one of the most important protagonists of a generation of artists dealing with the expanded concept of sculpture.

 The exhibition at Dublin City Gallery The Hugh Lane 23rd May – 21st September is the first solo museum presentation of her work in Ireland.

-In Eva Rothschild’s work modernism’s formal values and its ideas of utopianism –are inverted.
-The history of abstract art is deconstructed through the space between her objects.
-Her installations become embodied spaces and inquiries into how we as humans develop structures (both physical and metaphoric) to support our values.
+In Eva Rothschild’s work, the formal values of modernism and its ideas of utopia are inverted.
+The history of 20th century abstract art is deconstructed through her installations and through the materialism of her objects they become inquiries into how we as humans develop structures (both physical and metaphoric) to support our values.

 Rothschild manages to deliver sensation, memory, perception, personal idiosyncrasies and diverse cultural traditions, through the transformation of everyday materials into alien artefacts.

 An eloquent admiration of ancient cultures can be discerned through the art historical references of Egyptian and Roman civilisations as well as minimalism and constructivism, but also the influence of American artists Robert Morris and Cady Noland can be seen.
 Eva Rothschild’s works are tension-filled combinations of varied materials such as - steel, concrete, jesmonite, fibreglass, plexiglas, leather, polystyrene, wood and paper.

 Eva Rothschild has already exhibited internationally, including the monumental site-specific 2009 installation “Cold Corners” at Tate Britain, the Nasher sculpture centre, Dallas, Whitechapel Gallery , London, Kunstverein, Hannover, The Hepworth, Wakefield and is represented by Stuart Shave/Modern Art, London, The Modern Institute, Glasgow, Galerie Eva presenhuber, Zurich and 303 Gallery, New York.